Learning Outcomes

 Once contributory negligence is established, the court must determine the extent to which the claimant's damages should be reduced.
 Section 1(1) of the 1945 Act requires the reduction to be 'just and equitable having regard to the claimant’s share in the responsibility for the damage'.

 This involves considering both the relative causative potency (how much each party's fault contributed to the damage) and the relative blameworthiness (the degree of fault) of the claimant and the defendant (Stapley v Gypsum Mines Ltd [1953]).
-The assessment is often expressed as a percentage reduction.
+There is no mechanical formula.
+Courts exercise a broad evaluative judgment based on the facts, often expressed as a percentage reduction.

 Exam Warning